kevinclement/SimpleArmory/README.md

 ======================

 This is the code used to build out [simplearmory.com](http://simplearmory.com) website.
+Contributions welcome.

 ![Example Armory for Marko](screenshot.png)

-Feel free to contribute to its development.

 ## Create App